AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/create-submit-requests.md

 ## Create requests from outside of Workfront

-You can share a direct link to a request queue when you submit a new request and embed it in other applications.
+You can share a direct link to a request queue when you submit a new request, and embed it in other applications.
 Users who access this link from the web or from other applications must also be logged in with an active Workfront account to be able to access this queue and submit requests to it.
 For information, see [Share a link to a request queue](../../../manage-work/requests/create-requests/share-link-to-request-queue.md).

-## Create requests by emailing&nbsp;into Workfront
+## Create requests by emailing into Workfront

-If your Request Queue is enabled to receive requests through email, you can email your requests directly to the email associated with the Request Queue.
+If your Request Queue is enabled to receive requests through email, you can email your requests directly to the email address associated with the Request Queue.

 The body text of the email is added as the request description.